opendaylight/docs/docs/user-guide/neutron-service-user-guide.rst

    stabilizes.

 ``odl-neutron-service`` provides only a unified interface for OpenStack Neutron.
-It doesn’t provide actual functionality for network virtualization.
+It does not provide actual functionality for network virtualization.
 Refer to each OpenDaylight project documentation for actual configuration with OpenStack Neutron.